-No fees.
-For 2016/17, we provided our outreach programs free of charge to participating schools in Adams, Boulder, Broomfield, Douglas, and Jefferson Counties.
-In the 2018/19 school year, those schools that will be receiving the program for the second or more time will be required to contribute to support the continuation of the program at the school.
+No fees for the first year.
+We provide our outreach programs free of charge to participating schools in Adams, Arapahoe, Boulder, Broomfield, Douglas, and Jefferson Counties.
+Those schools receiving the program for the second (or more) time are asked to contribute to support the continuation of the program at the school.
 This is not applicable to Title 1 schools.

 If you would like an outreach program for your center or community, fees vary.

 Please contact Program Director, Amy Earnest

 , for details and a quote.

 How long are the programs?

 The Elementary School program is designed to deliver 2 days of instruction to each participating class group.
 This schedule can be modified to meet the needs of the school.

 The Middle School Program is designed to deliver 4 days of instruction to each participating class group, with an informal performance during the students class time on their final day.